How do I get a free library card?

 How much does it cost to borrow library items, and how long can I keep them?

-You’ll be happy to know that everything you borrow from the library is free, as long as it is returned or renewed in time.
+You’ll be happy to know that everything you borrow from the library is free, as long as it is returned.
 All items can be kept for three weeks, except DVDs, which check out for one week.
-After that, late fees accumulate at $.20 per day per item, except DVDs and videogames, which are $1.00 per day per item.
+Borrowed items do not accrue late fees, with three exceptions: Museum Passes accrue $5 per day they are late.
+Unusual Items accrue $5 per day up to the replacement cost of the item.
+Items borrowed from other libraries can also accrue late fees.

 How many items can I take out?